-Surveillance: The measures undertaken to provide ongoing monitoring of an operator's compliance with standards and certification requirements.
+Surveillance: Ongoing monitoring of an operator's compliance with standards and certification requirements.

-Trace Back Audit: An audit to verify that a product or its ingredients may be traced back to the original suppliers.
+Trace Back Audit: Verification that a product or its ingredients can be tracked to the original suppliers.

-Transaction Certificate: Document issued by a certification body or by the operator, declaring that the specified lot or consignment of goods is derived from production that has been certified.
+Transaction Certificate: Document issued by a certification body or by the operator, declaring that a specified lot or consignment of goods is certified.